PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 - ``initializationPriorType`` [STRING, OPTIONAL]

-  Prior types used for sampling of initial points for estimation.
+  Prior types used for sampling of initial points for optimization.
 Sampled points are clipped to lie inside the parameter boundaries specified by ``lowerBound`` and ``upperBound``.
 Defaults to ``parameterScaleUniform``.